akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

     ssh -A akeneo@my-project-staging.cloud.akeneo.com
     akeneo@my-project-staging.cloud.akeneo.com: Permission denied (publickey).

 Your SSH key is not allowed on the server and/or the user is not correct.
-Specify the private key to use with
+Specify the private key to use with:

 .. code-block:: bash

     ssh -A akeneo@my-project-staging.cloud.akeneo.com -i /path/to/private_key

-If the connection is not successful, make sure your key is registered on Akeneo portal and is marked as activated.
+If the connection is not successful, make sure your key is registered on Akeneo Portal and is marked as activated.
 If the connection is successful, it means your identity has not been properly registered to your SSH agent.

 .. code-block:: bash